BrewBlox/brewblox-documentation/docs/dev/reference/controlbox_spark_protocol.md

 The primary controller for the Brewblox stack is the Spark.
 Communication between the controller and the device connector service can be done over USB, or WiFi.

-Design currently specifies a decoupled transport and object protocol.
+The transport and object data protocol are separated.
-This because while the transport protocol is expected to remain constant, new objects will be continuously added.
+This is done because new object types are continuously added, while the transport protocol is expected to be very static.

-The transport protocol uses Controlbox logic, while the objects will be encoded using [Protobuf][1].
+The transport protocol uses Controlbox logic, while the objects will be encoded using [Protobuf](https://github.com/google/protobuf).

-Due to the nature of serial communication, requests are inherently decoupled from their response, and need to be matched.
+Due to the nature of serial communication, there is no concept of "messages" at the transport layer.
+The application layer is responsible for parsing messages, and matching responses to requests.

 ## Message delimiting